sisrfeng/coc-wiki/Install-coc.nvim.md

 ## Checkout service state.

-To check out coc service is running, use command `:checkhealth` in neovim (not supported by vim), the output looks like:
+To check to see if the coc service is running, use command `:checkhealth` in neovim (not supported by vim), the output looks like:

 <img width="344" alt="screen shot 2018-07-08 at 11 02 23 pm" src="https://user-images.githubusercontent.com/251450/42421117-001a81ee-8303-11e8-929a-91da4ac9feea.png">